Our Work

 Sanctuary Support

 Animals who have been used and abused in laboratories need and deserve loving care, and AAVS has been contributing to that care for over 40 years.
-Through AAVS’s Sanctuary Fund, donors can support one of our most rewarding programs, providing grants to sanctuaries caring for animals who are no longer used in biomedical research and testing and have been released from labs.
-Plus, 100% of your donation will go towards helping these animals recover and heal in peace.
+Through AAVS’s Sanctuary Fund, donors can support one of our most rewarding programs: providing grants to sanctuaries caring for animals who are no longer used in biomedical research and testing and have been released from labs.
+Plus, 100% of your donation will go toward helping these animals recover and heal in peace.

-Animals retired to sanctuaries can now enjoy healthy, natural foods, stimulating environments, and, most importantly, the social companionship of their own kind.
+Animals retired to sanctuaries can now enjoy healthy, natural foods, stimulating environments, and most importantly, the social companionship of their own kind.
 All this occurs under the watchful eyes of experienced caregivers who are also advocates for animal well-being.

 Click here to contribute to the care of animals in sanctuaries

-View the sanctuaries supported in 2023:
+View the sanctuaries supported in 2024:

 VIEW LIST